-- 1. Guide the patient away from the unit and turn off the Power switch.

-- 2. Restore the unit to a safe condition.

-- 3. Turn the Emergency Stop switch in the direction shown by the arrow in the illustration until it clicks to release it.

-- 4. Restart the computer.

-- 5. Turn on the Power switch.

-- 6. Check the CT exposure operation.
+- 1. Guide the patient away from the unit and turn off the Power switch. - 2.
+Restore the unit to a safe condition. - 3.
+Turn the Emergency Stop switch in the direction shown by the arrow in the illustration until it clicks to release it. - 4.
+Restart the computer. - 5.
+Turn on the Power switch. - 6.
+Check the panoramic, CT, and cephalometric exposure operation.